 Generally, all marital property is divided equitably between the two spouses.
-If you have questions about how your property will be divided, an experienced Plymouth divorce lawyer can help.
+In many cases, the characterization of what constitutes ‘marital property’ can be challenging.
+If you have questions about how your property will be divided, our lawyers can help explain the process and how it will likely be applied to your situation.
 At Miller & Bartnicki, P.C., we can help make sure your property is divided equitably.

 Preparing Qualified Domestic Relations Orders

-When many retirement plans are transferred, a Qualified Domestic Relations Order (QDRO) must be prepared.
-We work with individuals to make sure the interest and finances are properly transferred from one spouse to the other.
+When many retirement plans are transferred, a qualified domestic relations order (QDRO) must be prepared.
+Our attorneys work with individuals to make sure the interest and finances are properly transferred from one spouse to the other.
 We help clients determine how the account will be divided, who will get paid out and who the beneficiaries will be.

 Many professionals who open their own businesses operate family businesses.
 Unfortunately, when a marriage ends, the repercussions may carry into the business.
-We work with business valuation experts, accountants and other professionals to valuate and divide family-owned businesses during divorce.
+We work with business valuation experts, accountants and other professionals to value family-owned businesses during divorce.

 Correctly determining how to divide retirement accounts and other investment assets is complex, but our experienced attorneys can help.
 Call our Plymouth office at 734-259-2046 or use our online contact form to schedule your free initial consultation.